 Your IRA is a powerful tool for retirement savings, but sometimes you need access to that money before retirement rolls around.
 If you’re considering an early IRA withdrawal, get to know the penalty exceptions.
 And if a penalty applies, make sure you plan ahead so you’re not hit with an unexpectedly high tax bill after filing your return.

 Tips for Making the Most of an IRA

 - If you have yet to open an IRA, you may be wondering whether a traditional or Roth account is best for you.
 While both have tax advantages, one may serve your financial goals and needs better than the other.
 Talking with a financial advisor can help you decide which type of IRA is best.
 They can also develop a full financial plan that strengthens your retirement portfolio.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to be matched with local advisors who can help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Review your IRA contributions annually.
 If possible, max out those contributions each year to help grow your savings faster.
 And remember, once you reach your 50th birthday you can make additional catch-up contributions to your account above the regular annual contribution limit.

 - If you want to know how much you will need to retire comfortably, SmartAsset’s retirement calculator can help you figure out how much you will need to reach your retirement goals.